Industry: Real Estate

 What has it done for your performance at work and how does it compare to previous roles you’ve had?

 When we returned from our maternity leave, our department was going through a state of flux which could have been demotivating, but we were motivated to achieve for each other.
-In terms of performance there is no doubt that two heads better than one, our skills set complement each other and we are able to personally develop and learn from each other.
+In terms of performance, there is no doubt that two heads are better than one, our skill sets complement each other and we are able to personally develop and learn from each other.
 Our role share has truly allowed for diversity of thought, which has enabled us to be more innovative in our joint approach, benefitting our stakeholders, team and organisation.
-The beauty of role sharing is that you have someone to bounce ideas off, it’s a real unique micro team, and we think it’s a way of working that would be really difficult to ever step back from!
+The beauty of role sharing is that you have someone to bounce ideas off, it’s a really unique micro team, and we think it’s a way of working that would be really difficult to ever step back from!